 At their Monday night meeting, Athens City Council discussed Ohio House Bill 393, which would authorize the sale of brine from fracking operations as a commodity used to control deicing, dust suppression and other applications on roadways.

-The Ohio Department of Transportation does not currently use fracking wastes on highways.
+The Ohio Department of Transportation does not use brine from oil or gas drilling processes on highways.

 Councilwoman Chris Fahl, D-4th Ward, addressed the bill by introducing a citywide ordinance that would prohibit the use of industrial waste or commodities thereof industrial waste for surface application in Athens.

 “I would like to believe there are smart minds out there, I understand someone at Ohio University is working on ways to detoxify and deradiate this solution,” Athens Mayor Steve Patterson said.